BryonyRBlack/mildew-detection/README.md

 ![Average and variability images for an infected leaf](/outputs/v1/avg_var_powdery_mildew.png)
 ![Average and variability images for an infected leaf](/outputs/v1/avg_var_healthy.png)

-This showed a clear visual difference between the healthy and infected leaves.
+This showed a clear visual difference between the healthy and infected leaves and confirms the first hypothesis, it also confirms the second, and that more green is visable.

-### Model Development
+**Model Development**

 - To train a model to be able to differentiate between a healthy and infected leaf.
 This was then evaluated to check it's accuracy.

 ![Image showing the accuracy after model training](/outputs/v1/model_training_acc.png)
 ![Image showing the losses after model training](/outputs/v1/model_training_losses.png)

+**Costs**
+Though this would not be proven until taken into practice.
+Whilst each tree would need leaves taken and photographed, there us ability to upload multiple images at the same time this would save time.
+This cannot be fully validated at this point.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks